stefancyliax/CarND-Vehicle-Detection/README.md

 ## Detailed explanation of the pipeline

 The project consists of two parts.
 The first is training a classifier on a provided dataset to classify between images of vehicles and "not-vehicles".
-The second is appling the classifier to find cars in the provided video and annotate them.
+The second is applying the classifier to find cars in the provided video and annotate them.

 ### Training of the classifier